SamarthMR/Vaccine-Checker-for-18-years-and-above/README.md

-# Under 45 vaccine availability checker
+# Vaccine availability checker for above 18 years people

 This script will check for vaccine availability and print it when available, optionally will give you a callback as well (_Only when there are more than 10 free slots availabile_).